prithvipaddy/Neural-Network-Verification-Final/README.md

-The goal of this project was to implement the work done in this paper: https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8418593
+The goal of this project was to implement the work done in [this]([url](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8418593)) paper using a purely functional approach.
+A functional approach was chosen because it was an interesting challenge to create a complex system of zonotope arithmetic using simple parts.
+More details and reasoning can be found on the file "Report.pdf" on this repo.

 The code had to go through multiple iterations as the initial approaches were very computationally intensive.
-The thoughts behind the code and the explanation can be read on the file "Report.pdf" on this repo.
+The thoughts behind the code and the explanation can be read on the report mentioned above.